bvanderveen/fcs-platform/readme.md

 ## Use a cross-compiler

-We're going to build a Docker container with a cross-compiler in it.
-It will build a Docker container for our compiler toolchain and then compile our source code in the resulting container.
+We're going to build a Docker container with a compiler toolchain that targets the Rpi.
+This command builds the docker container and runs the compiler.

     $ ./build.sh

-Then, deploy and run the resulting binary on the Rpi (make sure your public key is on the Rpi so you don't have to type your password).
+Then, we can deploy and run the resulting binary on the Rpi (make sure your public key is on the Rpi so you don't have to type your password).

     ./deploy.sh root@192.168.2.200